NBiermann/cryptohelper-isomorphs/README.md

     bool advance();
     const Pattern& get_pattern() const;
     size_t get_offset() const;
-    // returns if both the first and last character are repeated
+    // returns true if both the first and last character are repeated
     // somewhere within the window.
-Otherwise the effective pattern is
+Otherwise the effective pattern is of
-    // of smaller size than the window. bool is_filled() const;
+    // smaller size than the window.
+    bool is_filled() const;
 };